Aston University: Research

 In the latest 2021 Research Excellence Framework, which assesses the quality of research in UK higher education institutions, Aston is ranked joint 58th by GPA and 56th for research power (the grade point average score of a university, multiplied by the full-time equivalent number of researchers submitted).
 In the 2008 Research Assessment Exercise (RAE), 88% of Aston academic staff were submitted for research assessment, one of the highest proportions in the UK.
 According to the RAE, the university's strengths include Business and Management, General Engineering, Subjects Allied to Medicine (Optometry, Biology, Pharmacy and Psychology), Languages and European Studies.

 Admissions

-New students entering the university in 2020 had an average of 133 points (the equivalent of ABB-AAB at A Level).
+New students entering the university in 2020 had an average of 133 points.
 According to the 2023 Times and Sunday Times Good University Guide, approximately 3% of Aston's undergraduates come from independent schools.

 Aston Business School

 Founded in 1947 Aston Business School (ABS) is one of the largest and oldest business schools in the UK.
 The school was ranked 8th in the UK and 33rd in the world by QS in 2012 and it is among the top 60 of business schools in the world to hold triple accreditation.
 ABS was the first UK business school to be awarded the prestigious EQUIS accreditation, in 1999.
 ABS is the first institution in the UK to be allied with Beta Gamma Sigma by establishing a BGS Collegiate Chapter.
 In 2006 it opened a new £22m extension including new study rooms and two new lecture theatres.

 Aston University is currently top 100 in the World for Business and Management in the 2020 QS World Subject Rankings and top 200 for Accounting and Finance in the same publication.

 The business school's Masters Management course was ranked by the Financial Times in 2012 as 5th in the UK, 33rd in Europe and 36th in the world.
 The paper also ranked Aston Business School as 4th in the world for careers in 2011.
 In the school's most recent Research Assessment Exercise in 2008, all research areas submitted ranked in the top 9 in the UK.
 45% of the research submitted was judged to be "excellent" or "world-leading".
 Top 1% of Business Schools Worldwide with Triple Accreditation from AMBA, AACSB and EQUIS World Top 100 Universities for Business and Management Studies by QS Ranking (2019).

 Aston is 2nd in the UK for developing marketing professionals and 7th in the UK for finance professionals, based on the career outcome data of more than 313+ million LinkedIn members.
 The university was also 23rd in the UK for accounting professionals.
 According to the Complete University Guide 2016, Aston is ranked 6th for marketing, 22nd for accounting and finance, 22nd for economics and 23rd for business and management studies in the UK.